0-GEE/SYSTER/README.md

 * read messages
 * send messages
 * delete messages

+For all channels you plan to run SYSTER commands in, it must be able to:
+* read messages
+* send messages

 For an existing logging channel, SYSTER must be able to:
 * send messages